 As with any organization, needs change, and the Commonwealth Dressage and Combined Training Association evolved out of the VADA/NOVA Chapter, giving Virginia its first organization concerned with Combined Training.
 The CDCTA and VADA have gone on to jointly sponsor many of the USEF/USDF programs.
 An increase in active membership in the Charlottesville area in 1989-1990 leads to the inception of that Chapter from another chapter in late 1990.
 The Shenandoah Chapter (ShenVADA) was established in 1999 to serve the growing population in the Valley and finally in 2001, the North East Chapter (NEVADA) in the West Point/Gloucester area to make our seventh and eighth chapters.

-Over the years, the VADA alone or through its Chapters has hosted many prestigious dressage shows: USEF, ABIG and GAIG, and CBLM finals; Qualifiers for Olympics, Pan American Games, Volvo World Cup, and the North American Young Riders Championships to name a few.
+Over the years, the VADA alone or through its Chapters has hosted much prestigious dressage shows: USEF, ABIG and GAIG, and CBLM finals; Qualifiers for Olympics, Pan American Games, Volvo World Cup, and the North American Young Riders Championships to name a few.
 The VADA is the only organization to ever host a USEF & CBLM Finals at the same show (Lexington Horse Center, 1993).
 It was one of the largest shows ever held on the East Coast with 1300 riders in four days, with no night classes and only six arenas.
 Though it was successful, this format has been discontinued, as it lessoned both of the individual finals.
 The VADA was the primary supplier of volunteers for the North American Junior Young Rider Championships themselves (2005-2007).